Inner-Imaging Networks: Put Lenses into Convolutional Structure: Experiments

-In the following sections, the following naming rules are used rules for the proposed model: 1. the prefix "InI" is used to the name of the model using the internal imaging module; 2. for different G-filter types, the model name is attached with the type name as the suffix, where the type names of G-filters are listed in Table~\ref{table1}.
+We set the naming rules for the proposed model: 1. the prefix "InI" is used to the name of the model using the Inner-Imaging module; 2. for different G-filter types, the model name is attached with the type name as the suffix, where the type names of G-filters are listed in Table~\ref{table1}.